Vidarabine: Clinical indication

+Pharmacokinetics

 It has a half-life of 60 minutes, and its solubility is 0.05%, and is able to cross the blood–brain barrier (BBB) when converted to its active metabolite.

 Mode of action

-The Mechanism of action of vidarabine

 Vidarabine works by interfering with the synthesis of viral DNA.
 It is a nucleoside analog and therefore has to be phosphorylated to be active.
 This is a three-step process in which vidarabine is sequentially phosphorylated by kinases to the triphosphate ara-ATP.
 This is the active form of vidarabine and is both an inhibitor and a substrate of viral DNA polymerase.

-When used as a substrate for viral DNA polymerase, ara-ATP competitively inhibits dATP leading to the formation of ‘faulty’ DNA.
+When used as a substrate for viral DNA polymerase, ara-ATP competitively inhibits dATP leading to the formation of "faulty" DNA.
 This is where ara-ATP is incorporated into the DNA strand replacing many of the adenosine bases.
 This results in the prevention of DNA synthesis, as phosphodiester bridges can no longer to be built, destabilizing the strand.

 Vidarabine triphosphate (ara-ATP) also inhibits RNA polyadenylation; preventing polyadenylation essential for HIV-1 and other retroviruses; and S-adenosylhomocysteine hydrolase, preventing transmethylation reactions.

 Uniquely to vidarabine, the diphosphorylated vidarabine (ara-ADP) also has an inhibitory effect.
 Other nucleoside analogs need to be triphosphorlated to give any antiviral effect, but ara-ADP inhibits the enzyme ribonucleotide reductase.
 This prevents the reduction of nucleotide diphosphates, causing a reduction of viral replication.

 Mode of resistance

 Vidarabine is more toxic and less metabolically stable than many of the other current antivirals such as acyclovir and ganciclovir.
 Viral strains resistant to vidarabine show changes in DNA polymerase.
 It is prone to deamination by adenosine deaminase to inosine.
 This metabolite still possesses antiviral activity, but is 10-fold less potent than vidarabine.
 60% of vidarabine eliminated by the kidney is excreted as 9-β-D-arabinofuranosylhypoxanthine in the urine.
 Some breakdown of the purine ring may also occur, forming uric acid.

 Structural modifications of vidarabine have proven partially effective at blocking deamination, such as replacement of the amine with a methoxy group (ara-M).
 This results in about a 10-fold greater selectivity against Varicella Zoster Virus than ara-A, however analog of vidarabine is inactive against other viruses due to it not being able to be phosphorylated.

-The use of an inhibitor of adenosine deaminase to increase the half-life of vidarabine has also been tried, and drugs such as dCF and EHNA have been used with a small amount of success.
+The use of an inhibitor of adenosine deaminase to increase the half-life of vidarabine has also been tried, and drugs such as dCF (pentostatin) and EHNA have been used with a small amount of success.